factor5/jfiles/FileContentModifier/docs/readme.txt

     from 'http://www.java.com/en/download/index.jsp'.
   - Configuration file must be in the same directory as the application and to have name 'config.properties'.
+  - Configurations that may be done through the config.properties file are for example as
+    follows:

-  - Configurations that may be done through the config.properties file are as follows: fileExt=srt	: extension of the files to be scanned. prefix=_	: prefix for the key names for the strings to be replaced.
+	fileExt=txt	: extension of the files to be scanned. prefix=_	: prefix for the key names for the strings to be replaced.
 	_str=<i>	: example string key '_str' and value '<i>' that application will find and remove.
+	_str=<i>|<b>: this tells the application to replace all '<i>' strings with '<b>'.
   - FileContentModifier recursively scans the directory where it is situated and finds all text files with provided extension.
 Reading all found files it removes the required strings.